 F/A-18A/B Classic Hornet Maintenance and Modification

 The combat-proven Classic Hornet is a twin-engine, multi-mission, tactical air-to-air and air-to-ground strike aircraft.
-BDA supports the RAAF's fleet of 71 F/A-18A/B Classic Hornetsat RAAF Base Williamtown in New South Wales, Australia.
+BOeing Defence Australia (BDA) supports the RAAF's fleet of 71 F/A-18A/B Classic Hornetsat RAAF Base Williamtown in New South Wales, Australia.
 BDA is currently delivering a range of programs to support the fleet including the multi-faceted HUG Phase 2.3 program to upgrade the aircraft's radar, software and defensive measures; deeper maintenance and life of service support, and procurement and local manufacture of F/A-18 spares under the current Repair of Repairables contract.

 F/A-18F Super Hornet Sustainment